there4/fogbugz-geckoboard/README.md

 ## Installation

-This app is build on top of slim, and packages are managed with [Composer][composer].
+This app is build on top of [Slim][slim], and packages are managed with [Composer][composer].
 If you are working on an OSX machine, I highly recommend installing [Composer with Brew][brew].
-Once you've done that it, run `composer install` and then access the site.
+Once you've done that, run `composer install` and then access the site.
 If you're on Vagrant, it'll be at [33.33.33.100](http://33.33.33.100).

 ## Geckoboard Setup

-Please see the comments in the /routes files about how to setup the geckoboard widgets in the proper format
+* Developer List
+* Kiln RSS
+* Case Counts for lists

 ## Notes